DD2480-group7/Task3_report/README.md

 8.  running code ≈ 3

 *Lukas Szerszen*
-1.  plenary discussions/meetings;
+1.  plenary discussions/meetings; 2
-2.  discussions within parts of the group;
+2.  discussions within parts of the group; 4
-3.  reading documentation;
+3.  reading documentation; 6
-4.  configuration;
+4.  configuration; 3 (2hrs of bug fixing)
-5.  analyzing code/output;
+5.  analyzing code/output; 5
-6.  writing documentation;
+6.  writing documentation; 5
-7.  writing code;
+7.  writing code;6
-8.  running code?
+8.  running code; 1

 ## Overall experience
 What are your main take-aways from this project?
 What did you learn?